I suppose there's some kind of irony to waxing lyrical about the

 exist for many more years yet at the very least.

-Anyway, back to the subject in hand, which is the next batch of
+Anyway, back to the subject in hand, which is the next lot of '80s

-STAN LEE and STEVE DITKO.
+STAN LEE & STEVE DITKO.
 Apparently, the FANTASTIC FOUR

 stories by Lee and JACK KIRBY were considered for a similar treat-

 ment, although I forget if it would have been in a separate reprint mag